csb324/ninarith-notes/People/Jalantar/Lance.md

 [Race::elf
 [Relationship::neutral]

-Wears all black, with very cool blue hair and multiple peircings
+Wears all black, with very cool blue hair and multiple peircings.
+He's a mercenary and he hates birds.

 ### Background